Boral Marulan South Operations

 Marulan South NSW 2579

-The Marulan South Operations are not just key components of Boral's NSW resource and production network - they are essential to ongoing building and construction right across the state.
+The Marulan South Operations (which includes the Marulan South Limestone mine and Peppertree quarry) are not just key components of Boral's NSW resource and production network - they are essential to ongoing building and construction right across the state.

-The 149-year-old Limestone operations provide the rock from which up to 60 percent of all cement products consumed in NSW and the ACT are made.
+The Limestone operations, worked since the 1830s, provide the rock from which up to 60 per cent of all cement products consumed in NSW and the ACT are made.
 Peppertree Quarry generates a significant volume of the aggregates used to support the continued growth of Sydney.

 With plentiful reserves available at both sites, we're always looking at how the operations can be managed to ensure their contribution to the wider community is maintained.
 Accordingly, we regularly revise the needs of both operations from a planning approval perspective.